gatsbyjs/gatsby/docs/blog/2020-06-16-Gatsby-slideshow-with-Posenet/index.md

 ### Using This Data

 Now what this gives us access to is an array of keypoints.
-Each point represents a body part, posenet’s estimate of where that body part is and its confidence score.
+Each point represents a body part, PoseNet’s estimate of where that body part is and its confidence score.

 For my purposes, I focused on the wrists.
 When gesturing right or left, both wrists are close together and in a specific portion of the screen.